Analysis - In a close-knit world, frontier debt loses out

 The secret for many investors is to look for bonds which are not listed on the major emerging market bond indices.

 One example which HSBC favours is the off-shore renminbi debt market -- so-called dim sum bonds.
-The bank sees the currency as heavily undervalued, and its asset management arm, which has launched renminbi bond funds this year, sees gross issuance of at least 260 billion yuan (26.18 billion pounds) in 2012 from issuers across the credit spectrum.
+The bank sees the currency as heavily undervalued, and its asset management arm, which has launched renminbi bond funds this year, sees gross issuance of at least 260 billion yuan ($40.78 billion) in 2012 from issuers across the credit spectrum.

 "An important characteristic of dim sum bonds is that they have not been correlated, there is some degree of diversification," said Poole.